calvarado194/KHoutsider/README.md

 If you wish to instead obtain the album in FLAC, you can provide `--prefer-flac`.
 Note that not all albums have FLAC downloads available.

+You can provide `--progress-bar` to display a progress bar for the downloads.

 You can run `--help` for a quick refresher on usage.

 ## License